UltraEngine/Documentation/CPP/Widget_SetTexture.md

 This method will only work with a widget created in a 3D interface.

-This method works by creating a "virtual pixmap" and assigning it to the widget.
+This method works by creating a "virtual" pixmap that stores no pixel data, and assigning it to the widget.
 If you retrieve this pixmap it will be incompatible with pixmap commands that read or write pixel data.

 ## Example